PWilliams520/Workout_Prediction/README.md

 * Please run the regression.py script to view the results from the Gradient Boosting Regression and Random Forest Regression models built for the dataset provided in activities.csv.

+* ### Clustering Code:

+k_means.py

+This file automatically runs 2-Means clustering on the Updated_Data.csv file included in the repo.
+The features used for clustering are Workout Duration, Distance, and Calories Burned.

+The output clusters are written to the file 2_means_results.csv.
+The user can then open this .csv file and filter the cluster column to observe the results.

 * ### Code for Graphs: